nashby/jose-vs-oss/README.md

   * clone this repo, go to the `chrome://chrome/extensions/`, switch to 'Developer mode' on and 'Load unpacked extension'.
   * or you can use [dotjs](https://github.com/defunkt/dotjs). `wget https://github.com/nashby/jose-vs-oss/raw/master/jose.js -O ~/.js/github.com.js`

+It's in Firefox addons store too!
+It's not reviewed yet but you can intall it anyway - https://addons.mozilla.org/en-US/firefox/addon/jose-vs-oss/